Steps to Handling a Probate in Illinois

 Handling the estate of a loved one is a huge responsibility.
 If you have been nominated executor or trustee, he or she must have thought very highly of you to leave you with this important duty of overseeing his or her end-of-life affairs.
 However, along with the humbleness you may be experiencing right now, you may also feel stressed out, confused and overwhelmed as you try to figure out the best way to administer your loved one’s estate.

 As you work to make final arraignments after your loved one’s passing, you can also begin the process of securing your loved one’s property, notifying social security, closing out financial accounts and starting the probate or estate administration process.
-While there is much to do during this difficult time, here are the top 7 steps to take immediately after the loss of a loved one.
+While there is much to do during this difficult time, here are the some helpful steps to take immediately after the loss of a loved one.

 I. Take an Inventory of Property and Important Documents

 After a loved one passes, it is often difficult to remember all of the property that he or she owned, as well as all of the paperwork you will need to handle their estate.